zearp/Nucintosh/README.md

 + Disable; powernap, wake on lan and other related options post-install (pmset/Hackintool)

 ## Errors
 I got a bunch of errors about diskXs5s1, note the additonal s1, it was related to an apfs snapshot.
 Booting into recovery and removing the snapshot fixed that.

-List the snapshots with ```diskutil apfs listSnapshots diskXs5s1``` and delete with ```diskutil apfs deletesnapshot diskXs5s1 -uid UUIDHERE```.
+List the snapshots with ```diskutil apfs listSnapshots diskXs5s1``` and delete with ```diskutil apfs deleteSnapshot diskXs5s1 -uuid UUIDHERE```.